Colombia

 Housing Arrangements

-Fulbright Colombia provides general information to grantees about housing options.
-While the Commission can assist with providing housing information, they cannot make any housing arrangements.
-It is the grantee’s responsibility to secure housing in Colombia, during the grant period, according to their preferences and needs.
+Fulbright Colombia provides grantees with general information about housing options.
+While the Commission can assist in providing housing information, it cannot make housing arrangements.
+It is the grantee's responsibility to secure housing in Colombia during the grant period according to their preferences and needs.

-Grantees are strongly encouraged to contact the International Relations Office at their host institution, which is accustomed to receiving foreign students and therefore, may be able to share resources for housing in different cities.
-The Commission and its staff understand that the placement process may cause some concern and anxiety for the candidate, especially in the face of the need to find housing.
-For this reason, the Commission will offer additional resources, such as past experiences and mentoring (when available), so that once the placement is communicated, the grantee can choose their housing.
+Grantees are strongly encouraged to contact the International Relations Office at their host institution, which is accustomed to hosting international students and may be able to share resources for housing in different cities.
+The Commission and its staff understand that the placement process may cause some concern and anxiety for the candidate, especially concerning the need to find housing.
+For this reason, the Commission will provide additional resources, such as past experience and mentoring (when available), so that the grantee can choose housing once the placement is announced.

 Country Profile